MukulKrSingh/prototype01/README.md

 This project follows a clean architecture approach with clear separation of concerns:

+> **Important**: The `COPILOT_INSTRUCTIONS.md` file contains critical development guidelines and roadmap information.
+Never delete this file as it provides essential context for the project development.

 - `/api` - GraphQL schema definitions
 - `/apollo` - Apollo Studio configurations and example queries
 - `/cmd` - Main application entry points